siemens/embb/doc/tutorial/tutorial.template.md

 ### <a name="sec_containers_object_pools"></a>Object Pools

 An object pool allocates a fixed number of objects at construction.
 Objects can then be allocated from the pool and returned for later reuse.
-When implementing lock-free or wait-free algorithms, the underlying memory allocation scheme also to be lock-free or wait-free, respectively.
+When implementing lock-free or wait-free algorithms, the underlying memory allocation scheme also has to be lock-free or wait-free, respectively.
 However, memory allocation functions such as `new` and `delete` usually do not give any progress guarantees.
 To solve this problem, EMB² provides lock-free and wait-free object pools.

-[Listing 2](#lst_object_pool_lst1) shows an example, where we create in line 1 an object pool with five objects of type `int`.
-If nothing else is specified, the object-pool uses a wait-free implementation.
-Then, we allocate five objects from the object pool and store the obtained pointers in a temporary array.
-The actual allocation takes place in line 6.
-After that, we deallocate them in the second loop be calling `FreeObject` on each pointer (see line 10).
+[Listing 2](#lst_object_pool_lst1) shows an example, where we create a pool containing five objects of type `int`.
+As the second step, we allocate five objects from the pool and store the obtained pointers in a temporary array.
+Finally, we deallocate them by calling `Free` on each pointer.

-    \\\inputlistingsnippet{../examples/containers/object_pool.cc:object_pool}
+    \\\inputlistingsnippet{../examples/containers/object_pool.cc:object_pool_1}

-<a name="lst_object_pool_lst1"></a>**Listing 2*: Object pool – initialization, allocation and deallocation
+<a name="lst_object_pool_lst1"></a>**Listing 2**: Object pool – initialization, allocation, and deallocation

-For actually allocating and deallocating objects, the object pool’s implementation relies on a value pool which keeps track of the objects in use.
+For allocating and deallocating objects, the object pool’s implementation relies on a value pool which keeps track of the objects in use.
 If the value pool is implemented in a lock-free manner, the object pool is lock-free as well (analogously for wait-free pools).
 Currently, EMB² provides two value pools: `WaitFreeArrayValuePool` and `LockFreeTreeValuePool`.
-Normally (if nothing is specified), the wait-free pool is used.
-For having a lock-free object pool instead, one has to specify the corresponding value pool to use as additional template parameter.
-If we replace line 1 of the previous example with the following lines, the object pool is not wait-free anymore but lock-free (the values are of type `int` and initialized to `0`):
+Normally (if nothing else is specified), the wait-free pool is used.
+For having a lock-free object pool instead, one has to specify the corresponding value pool as additional template parameter.
+If we replace the first line of the previous example with the following lines, the object pool is not wait-free anymore but lock-free (the values are of type `int` and initialized with `0`):

     \\\inputlistingsnippet{../examples/containers/object_pool.cc:object_pool_2}